How to change your dishwasher color to match cabinets (vinyl wrap tutorial)

 - Car wrap is also fully removable, unlike paint which could be necessary in case of a warranty issue.
 A lot of companies won’t honor the warranty if you altered the appliance in any way.
 Paint would definitely be irreversible, vinyl wrap on the other hand is.
 They won’t be able to tell that you altered the appliance.

-How to color match vinyl wrap to a cabinet color
+How to color match vinyl wrap to change appliance color

 So you might think it is as easy as taking a cabinet door or drawer into the shop so they can match the color.
 Well, they would do that but it would cost me $200 just to color match.
 That doesn’t even include the actual vinyl yet.

 I was also told by the car wrap shop that they used Pantone PMS colors.
 So I had to find a way to convert my cabinet color to a Pantone color.
-For those of you who aren’t familiar with color codes and systems, there are a crazy amount of color codes for different purposes and printing.
+For those of you who aren’t familiar with color codes and systems, there are an unbelievably large number of color codes for different purposes and printing.
 If you use Photoshop, like me (I used to do Graphic Design) then you are familiar with color codes.
 It isn’t all that easy to communicate between those different codes even though it sounds like it is.
 You can’t trust your screen colors either and match that way, it never works.

-So those codes then are useable on other websites.
+So those codes from the paint company are then usable on other websites.
 Pantone has their own color finder as well.
 Let me show you!

-I sent them this above snapshot and what I didn’t know is that they were able to print the Hex color.
+I sent them the above snapshot, and what I didn’t know was that they were able to print the Hex color.
 I received a sample for Hex #788176 and PMS 417.
 Lucky me that the Hex color was a perfect match.
 Yay!

 TIP 2: If you don’t know your cabinet color, try contacting the manufacturer to get a color code that you can work with.